Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 40 active stops operating in Evatt, serving a mix of bus routes.
-These are serviced by 7 individual routes, offering 890 weekly passenger trips collectively.
-Transport accessibility is rated excellent, with residents typically located 181 meters from the nearest stop.
+Transport analysis indicates 40 active stops operating in Evatt, served by a mix of bus routes.
+These are serviced by 7 individual routes, providing a total of 890 weekly passenger trips.
+Residents have excellent transport accessibility, with an average distance of 181 meters to the nearest stop.

 Service frequency averages 127 trips per day across all routes, equating to approximately 22 weekly trips per stop.